 On this page I present an attempt to make my algorithms useful to you.
 Feel free to improve upon these codes, let me know any bug fixes or suggestions you might have, and cite my associated publications if you find any of this useful.
 When making modifications, preserve my name as the source.
 I acknowledge help by, and inspiration from everyone I've ever worked with, taught or advised, but in particular Oded Aharonson, Mark D. Behn, Eugene Brevdo, Gabe Eggers, Chris Harig, Jessica Hawthorne, Hrafnkell Kárason, Kevin Lewis, Ignace Loris, Guy Masters, Alain Plattner, Joel Simon, Dong Wang, Evan Welch and Mark Wieczorek.

 My GitHub page—getting better by the day.

-I am a writer—an author and a coauthor—and an editor and a reviewer for a variety of scientific outlets.
+I am a writer—author, coauthor, an editor and a reviewer for a variety of scientific outlets.
 I want my—and your!—papers read, not just counted.
 Pauca sed matura!
-I try to write a paper only when I have something to say, and I suggest you all do the same.
+I write a paper only when I have something to say, and I suggest you do the same.
 I work closely with graduate students to get their ideas onto paper, which I consider an essential part of their education.